5 Tips for Generating Leads from Facebook Ads

 It’s far quicker to tap the form so you usually see a higher volume of leads, but potentially with a lower qualification value.
 For someone to have clicked the ad, visited the landing page, filled out the form and then submitted it, it can show a higher level of intent and as such, qualification - that being said we don’t want to send potential customers through that amount of hassle if we can avoid it.

 If you’re using website custom audiences, as you’ve already qualified the user's intent, forms may offer the more frictionless user experience.

 Test both formats and see what delivers the most qualified leads.

 Ultimately the goal here isn’t really leads.
 It’s customers and revenue, right?

 Having adequate follow-up in place is crucial in running effective lead generation campaigns.

 If you’ve worked hard and paid to get potential new customers to provide their contact details, the last thing you need is to lose the sales by not following up.

 Most popular CRMs have a Facebook integration now, which means if you are going to be using lead forms, you can seamlessly have your new leads pushed into your CRM, ready for follow-up.

-Our preferred CRM at Aira is HubSpot.
+Our preferred CRM at Aira is HubSpot and we're a Platinum Partner agency.
 We use the Facebook integration so leads can be pushed directly into custom workflows so follow up is consistent, automated and effective.

 I hope these five tips for generating leads from Facebook ads help you to grow your business through Facebook advertising.